robneville73/github-freshdesk/README.md

           "githubPassword": "yourgithubpassword",
           "fd_api": "Your freshdesk API key",
           "fd_url": "https://youruniqueurlto.freshdesk.com",
-          "fd_customfield": "name of custom field you're using to track github issue number" }
+          "fd_customfield": "name of custom field you're using to track github issue number", "fd_customdevstatus": <integer> of your custom FreshDesk status that triggers a linkage to github }

+ * FreshDesk's API doesn't provide an automated way to lookup the status.
+You'll have to look at their API docs https://freshdesk.com/api#view_a_ticket and run it against a ticket you've manually set to your target status and see what integer it assigns to it.
+Sorry...that kinda sucks but not sure what else to do about it.